mohinid/atomx/README.md

 created_at and updated_at (Rails timestamps)

 ### Features
-Transaction Record Management: Store and retrieve transaction records.
+Transaction Record Management: Retrieve transaction records with pagination and filtering by date and/or type.
+You can download the filtered/unfiltered report from Transactions list page or by accessing the reports.xlsx endpoint.

 Excel Report Generation: Download a report with two sheets: